-The 6th WCDM will be held primarily on the premises of Graphic Era (Deemed to be University) and reputed institutions in the vicinity.
+The 6th WCDM will be held primarily on the premises of Uttarakhand State Council for Science & Technology (UCOST), Dehradun, Uttarakhand; along with other universities and reputed institutions in the vicinity.

 ORGANISERS

 The 6th WCDM will be organized jointly by Government of Uttarakhand, Disaster Management Initiatives and Convergence Society (DMICS), Hyderabad, Uttarakhand State Disaster Management Authority (USDMA) and Uttarakhand State Council for Science & Technology (UCOST), Dehradun.